 The underwriting process typically involves and underwriter reviewing a potential insured’s insurability, including reviewing information about the insured’s current and past health, as well as other factors.

-Although traditional underwriting can be invasive and time-consuming, Brighthouse Simple Underwriting can simplify the process for some of our products.
+Although traditional underwriting can be invasive and time-consuming, Brighthouse Simple Underwriting can simplify the process for some Brighthouse Financial (BHF) products.
 Our process generally requires no labs or medical exams and often provides an expedited response generally within 24 hours for applicants meeting certain criteria.1

 Life insurance solutions from BHF® suit a variety of needs, including:

 How to Buy BHF Life Insurance

 Our life insurance and annuity products can only be purchased through a financial professional.3

 Don’t have a financial professional?

 Brighthouse Financial® is on a mission to help people achieve financial security.

 Trusted by over 2 million customers and with 2.5 million annuity contracts and life insurance policies in force, Brighthouse Financial® is proud to be a FORTUNE® 500 company and one of the largest providers of annuities and life insurance in the U.S.2